Landscape

 Why this matters

-The EU AI Act (Article 52) and SOC 2 Type II both require documented evidence of AI involvement in production systems.
+Emerging regulations — including the EU AI Act's transparency obligations (phasing in across 2025–2027) and audit frameworks like SOC 2 — are increasing pressure to document AI involvement in production systems.
 No existing supply-chain format provides this evidence natively.
 AIIR was designed specifically for this gap: a content-addressed, tamper-evident receipt that records what AI did, when, and how much — at the commit level.

-The format's zero-dependency design means it can be adopted without introducing new supply-chain risk.
+The format's simple, low-dependency design means it can be adopted without introducing new supply-chain risk.
 The published test vectors and multi-language reference implementations mean any engineering team can build a conforming verifier without relying on a single vendor.

 Evaluate for yourself